Pollo Guisado

 • Don’t skip the sear!
 In testing, I’ve found this step to be the key to giving the chicken amazing flavors and a crispy texture.

 • Low and slow is the way to go.
-Give the stew a good 30 minutes to simmer on the stove and you’ll eventually notice how it’s falling off the bone.
-Be patient – I promise it’s worth it!
+Give the stew at least 25 minutes to simmer on the stove, and you’ll eventually notice how it’s falling off the bone.
+I’ve retested this recipe simmering it for up to 90 minutes.

-• Use other protein.
+• Use another protein.
 Try swapping the chicken (pollo) for beef to make “carne guisada,” pork for “cerdo guisado,” or lamb for “cordero guisado.”
+I’ve used all four, and as long as the protein has some fat in it, it will work beautifully.

 • Crank up the heat.
 I found that a little extra spice is more than welcome in this flavor-rich meal.
-You can add a pinch of cayenne or red pepper flakes or a dash of hot sauce.
+You can add a pinch of cayenne, red pepper flakes, or a dash of hot sauce.
 Also, consider using a super spicy chili pepper, like cayenne, habanero, or serrano.

 Storage instructions

-To store: Let the leftover stew cool to room temperature before transferring it to an airtight container.
+To store: Let the leftover stew cool to room temperature, then transfer it to an airtight container.
 Store in the refrigerator for 3 to 4 days.

 To freeze: Once it’s cool, transfer the stew to a freezer-safe container and freeze for 2 to 3 months.
 Let it thaw overnight in the fridge before reheating.

 To reheat: Reheat the leftover chicken guisado in a saucepan on the stove over low to medium heat until heated through.
-Add a splash of stock or water if it needs to be thinned out a bit.
+Add a splash of stock or water if it needs a bit of thinning.

 homemade pollo guisado in a large pot.